dhkad/ATA/README.md

 Junit or TestNg
 cucumber-junit

-After the project was compiled it was run through Jenkins to test the CICD term.
-The github repository will be called from the Jenkins platform by creatiin a pipeline and by excuting the Jenkinsfile inside the github repo which is written in Groovy to generate the cucumber report.
+After the project was compiled it was run through Jenkins to test the CICD aprouch.
+The github repository will be called from the Jenkins platform by creating a pipeline and by excuting the Jenkinsfile inside the github repo which is written in Groovy to generate the cucumber report.